MilhouseVH/autoaway.py/README.md

   -ope HH:MM, --offpeakend HH:MM
                          Off peak period end, eg. 08:00.
-Device communication will be disabled during the off peak period unless no devices are present prior to off peak commencing..Use 24-hour notation for HH:MM.
+Device communication will be disabled during the off peak period unless no devices are present prior to off peak commencing.
+Use 24-hour notation for HH:MM.
                          Both a start and end time must be specified for off-peak to be enabled.
   -ce MIUNUTES, --check-every MIUNUTES